-Feasibility Parameter / Criteria Overall Achievement c (Commercially Available / Technic ZE Battery-Electric
+Feasibility Parameter / Criteria Overall Achievement of Criteria in 2018 (Commercially Available / Technically Viable Truck Platfo ZE Battery-Electric NZE NG ICE

 Commercial Availability

 Technical Viability TRL 6 to 7 (moving to 7 or 8) TRL 8 (moving to 9)

 Operational Feasibility

 Infrastructure Availability

 Economic Workability

 Legend: Achievement of Each No oted Parameter / Criteria (2018)

-0 0

 Little/No Achievement Fully Achieved

-of several criteria within that par ement of each five feasibility parame ameter.
-Because each criterion is im drayage, the overall achievement ra asibility parameter. portant for the success of a
+These ratings for overall achievement of each five feasibility parameter are based on the analysis of several criteria within that parameter.
+Because each criterion is important for the success of a given fuel-technology platform in drayage, the overall achievement ratings are based on the lowest criterion score for each feasibility parameter.